Sore nipples from breastfeeding? Expert tips for relief

 For collecting milk

 These breast shells or “collection cups” are designed to catch breast milk.
 While breastfeeding, the collection cup can be placed over the breast you are not feeding from to passively collect milk from the other side.
-Some moms wear one on each breast throughout the day to help with spontaneous leaking.
+You can also wear one on each breast throughout the day to help with spontaneous leaking.

 How can I prevent nipple soreness and bleeding while breastfeeding?